-XRF has borrowed (and has title to under a master contract) \$2,639,722 of platinum metal, which is inventoried to facilitate manufacturing processes and reduce lead times.
-This is funded by two loan facilities, with terms of up to 12 months.
-Interest is calculated at market rates and payable annually.
-At maturity, these facilities will be renewed for additional terms or the platinum will be returned.
-These liabilities are offset by an inventory asset of \$2,639,722.
+XRF has borrowed (and has title to under a master contract) \$1,517,076 of platinum metal, which is inventoried to facilitate manufacturing processes and reduce lead times.
+This is funded by a loan facility, with a term of 3 months.
+Interest is calculated at market rates and payable at maturity.
+At maturity, the facility will be renewed for an additional term or the platinum will be returned.
+These liabilities are offset by an inventory asset of \$1,517,076.